Rihanss/rihanss/README.md

 <div>
 <p>Welcome to my Bio!</p>
-    <p>I'm Rihanss, a hobby developer who mostly uses <strong>Node.js</strong> in my projects.
-While I focus primarily on creating Discord bots, I also enjoy working on various other projects.
-I'm currently dedicated to improving my programming skills and learning new languages.
-When I'm not coding, you can find me playing video games or sipping on a cup of tea.</p>
+    <p>I'm Rihanss, a hobby developer primarily working with JavaScript through Node.js to create projects like Discord bots and more.
+I'm dedicated to improving my programming skills and exploring new languages.
+When I'm not coding, you can find me playing video games or enjoying a cup of tea.</p>
 </div>